Quantifying Membership Privacy via Information Leakage

-The proof is given in Appendix~\ref{ssec:prop_pcml_proof}.
-Our definition of conditional maximal leakage proposed in~\cite{issa2019operational} and differs slightly from it.
-The definition in~\cite{issa2019operational} the leakage is conditioned on the random variable $Z$ itself, which translates into a maximization over the outcomes of $Z$ in~\eqref{eq:cml2}.
-We, on the other hand, are conditioning the leakage directly on outcomes of $Z$ since we are interested in characterizing the leakage for all outcomes, not just the one with the highest leakage.
+Pointwise conditional maximal leakage is an adaptation of conditional maximal leakage proposed in~\cite{issa2019operational} and differs slightly from it.
+The definition in~\cite{issa2019operational} conditions the leakage on the random variable $Z$ itself, which translates into a maximization over the outcomes of $Z$ in~\eqref{eq:cml2}.
+We, on the other hand, are conditioning the leakage directly on the outcomes of $Z$ since we are interested in characterizing the leakage for all outcomes, not just the one with the highest leakage.
 Moreover, as we will see later, the pointwise definition allows us to obtain a data-dependent bound on the leakage which can be tighter than the data-independent bound.
 More discussions on the comparison of the two bounds can be found in Section~\ref{ssec:ind_leakage}.

 \begin{rem}If the Markov chain $Z-X-Y$ holds,~\eqref{eq:cml2} becomes

 \end{rem} Similarly to~\cite{issa2019operational}, we now state two important properties of the pointwise conditional maximal leakage: a data-processing inequality and a composition lemma.
 These properties will be used in the next section to analyze the entrywise information leakage of the PATE framework.